Omid-Mohebi/AI-Driven-Sleep-Classification/README.md

 - **Imbalanced Dataset**: Despite balancing, the model struggled with minority classes like NREM1 and REM.
 - **High Variance**: Overfitting was observed, necessitating further regularization or data augmentation.

+---

 ## Conclusion

 This project demonstrates the feasibility of classifying sleep stages from EEG spectrogram data using deep learning.
-Future work could involve:
+It was developed as part of the **AI in Neuroscience Competition** during the **3rd AI in Health Event**, where it was recognized as a winning solution.
+The competition, organized by the Neuroscience Committee of the AI in Health Congress, aimed to advance the application of AI in neuroscience and health diagnostics.

+**Winning this competition has provided opportunities for collaboration with leading research centers, including:**
+- **Cognitive Neuroscience Laboratory**, Department of Cognitive Sciences, Convergent Technologies Research Institute, Sharif University of Technology.
+- **National Brain Mapping Center**, Iran University of Medical Sciences.

+### Future Work

 1. Leveraging temporal dependencies using Recurrent Neural Networks (RNNs) or Transformer-based models.
 2. Augmenting the dataset with synthetic samples to address class imbalance.
 3. Exploring ensemble methods to improve robustness.

+---

 ## How to Run